Image courtesy of SOHO

 Our local astronomy club held their Summer BBQ at Sand’s place this year, and what a belter it was.
 A good turnout of the usual suspects, clearish skies and a run of a few scopes to boot.

 Frank’s highly modified Coronado PST saw good views in H-Alpha with one large prominence, which I guess as being Sunspot 1553.
 Triangular in shape and it seemed to just hover slightly above the Cromasphere.
-With a few wisps of high cloud passing through, the view was marvelous.
+With a few wisps of high cloud passing through, the view was marvellous.

 Our new club scope had its grand unveiling and wowed everyone with some super views of the Moon.
 Loosely based on one of William Herschel’s 7ft Reflectors, the tube was constructed from Mahogany faced plywood in the form of a hexagon.
-Rather than go for William’s complicated and rather user unfreindly Alt/Az mount, we decided to mount the tube in the Dobsonian configuration.
+Rather than go for William’s complicated and rather user unfriendly Alt/Az mount, we decided to mount the tube in the Dobsonian configuration.
 The 250mm f/5 mirror and flat were salvaged from a long gone commercial scope.
 As they were both in reasonable condition, we just sent them off to be re-aluminised.
 With a new mirror cell and a salvaged focuser from the spares box, the scope proved to be a delight to collimate and was perfectly balanced in use.
 Looking forward to using this scope on a decent dark sky.

 After everyone left, the sky was still clear, but transparency was bad.
 Still, with 10 mins to spare before I closed up for the night, I had a chance to look at the Double Double or Epsilon Lyrae.
 Conditions were starting to fail and the Moon was in full swing so the log entry isn’t as detailed as it should be.
 It reads.